Become a Fertility Nurse – Education & Certification

 University of Michigan – School of Nursing

-The bachelor’s of science in nursing program at the University of Michigan offers a highly competitive and top ranked program (#3 in the United States) for aspiring fertility nurses looking for a globally-focused clinical setting.
-With a strong focus on practical experience, Michigan students have an NCLEX passage rate of 97 percent and a proven record of successful job placements at 94 percent.
+The bachelor’s of science in nursing program at the University of Michigan offers a highly competitive and top-ranked program (for aspiring fertility nurses looking for a globally-focused clinical setting.
+With a strong focus on practical experience, Michigan students have an NCLEX passage rate of over 97 percent and a proven record of successful job placements.

-Admission requirements are through the common application and include an evaluation from an academic teacher, transcript, SAT or ACT scores (optional), and an application fee of $75 or a fee waiver.
+Admission requirements are through the common application and include an evaluation from an academic teacher, transcript, SAT or ACT scores (optional), and an application fee or a waiver.
 Competitive applicants will also have robust extracurriculars, strong academic scores, and an emphasis on writing.

 Admission to the program is competitive, so prospective students should be prepared to submit transcripts that show coursework in science, completion of the National League of Nurses PAX exam, experience in healthcare or related settings, and ability to successfully pass a background and physical check.